feonirufs/RedditPOC/README.md

 ## Development

-If you'd like to build Re-eddit locally, you _should_ be able to just clone and build with Android Studio with no issues.
+If you'd like to build Re-eddit locally, you _should_ be able to just clone, build and run with Android Studio with no issues.

 ### License